 The best pizza in Rome

 Some of the best pizza places in Rome, most open only for dinner, some also for lunch.

 Emma serves the pizza Roman style, thin and crunchy.
-Or “scrocchiarella”, how they call it in Rome.
+Or “scrocchiarella”, as they call it in Rome.

-They have a long list of pizza, their dough made with organic flours and a long leavening by Roscioli.
+They have a long list of pizzas, their dough made with organic flours, and a long leavening by Roscioli.

 The toppings include buffalo mozzarella, Pomilia tomatoes, Scottish salmon, Parma ham, Cantabrico anchovies and more excellent products from Italy and Europe.